Hahalxl/CodeHsAnswers/README.md

 * Python codes and ONLY python codes
 * Maybe all the answers for CodeHS????

-#FAQ
+# FAQ
--Uh I can't find a answer please help!!!!!
+- Uh I can't find a answer please help!!!!!
 * Comment it at issues!

 # NOTICE: